Having more fun than a human being should be allowed to have Rush Limbaugh doing play-by-play today.

 He said the measure doesn't even have enough votes to pass the House, and neither does the health care bill.

-He said that the Senate bill, this is a jobs bill, does violence by giving four states, California and Illinois, uh almost all the extra federal highway funds.
+He said that the Senate bill, this is a jobs bill, does violence by giving four states, California and Illinois, almost all the extra federal highway funds.

 This is the $15 billion jobs bill.

-They're gonna put some pork in it.
+They're going to put some pork in it.

-And if that happens, Scott Brown says I ain't voting for it if it comes back uh as just a piece of pork.
+And if that happens, Scott Brown says, I ain't voting for it.

 Brief time out, more phone calls and sound bites as we eagerly await the second half of the president's health care summit resuming.